1fourone/frontend/beta.md

 - Mid's `qbank.php` will receive the `QueryResult` and send it to Front's `qbank.php`.
 - Front's `qbank.php` will either display a success/failure message to instructor (popup) and reset `qbank.html`.

+## Instructor Prepares Exam

+#### Overview
+An instructor should be able to select questions from the question bank to create an exam.
+Questions can be searched/filtered by difficulty, topic, creator, and date.
+When the instructor selects a question, he/she can assign a number of points that the question is worth on the exam.
+Once the instructor is done adding questions and assigning them points, the instructor can select to what class to assign the exam to.
+This would make it such that all students on that class have the exam as an active exam and are able to take it from their home page.

+The general "flow" would be as follows:
+1) Instructor drags and drops questions from the question bank view to the exam view.
+2) Optionally, instructor can drag back items to not include them on the test.
+3) Instructor assigns points for each question by entering a number on the box to the right of the question.
+4) Instructor selects one of his/her class from a dropdown list.
+5) Instructor clicks on either `Dispatch Exam` or `Cancel`.
+    - `Dispatch Exam` will go through with exam creation
+    - `Cancel` will take them back to `instructor.html`

+#### Technical
+There's some exam-specific technical challenges, namely:

+(Incomplete)
+1. Managing IFrames and drag-and-drop functionality
+    - From a local copy of question data from `qbank.html`, toggle visibility on question bank view and create/destroy the question element in the exam view.
+    - Need to find intuitive way of drag and drop, could take some time.
+2. Creating a representation for a `Question` (info banner with test label on right for points)
+    - From a specific entry in the local copy of question data from `qbank.html`, create a banner with all necessary info about question and have a label on the right for it where points can be assigned.
+    - Have these be in a  class but with distinct container id's so that each question can be accessed separately
+3. Getting an instructor's classes, and displaying them on the dropdown list.
+    - `GET` request sent all the way to Back's `exam.php` as usual
+    - Back performs selection query and returns result
+4. Sending the Exam's data over to Mid to be sent to Back.

 ## Schema
 ---